lorcy-p/Comp-1004/README.md

 Graph Drawer Web Application
 This is a simple web application for drawing scatter graphs and function graphs.
 It allows users to input data points, import/export data in JSON format, and draw functions based on user-defined equations.

+Pre requisites
+Visual studio 2022 with ASPNET and web development installed.

+How to run
+To run this project, download and extract the zip and run the solution file called WebApplication4.sln WARNING - You may need to go into chromes flags settings and enable "allow invalid for resources from localhost" or the website may not load.

 Features
 Scatter Graph Drawing: Users can input their own data points and visualize them on a scatter graph.
 Function Graph Drawing: Users can input their own functions and draw them on a function graph.